suyog44/RFID_ARMV7_GCC/README.md

 # RFID_ARMV87_GCC
-ARM implementation of RFID in c
+ARM implementation of RFID in Python